goug76/nordvpn/README.md

 # Issues

-If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/bubuntux/nordvpn/issues).
+If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/goug76/nordvpn/issues).

 # Disclaimer
 This project is independently developed for personal use, there is no affiliation with NordVpn or Nord Security companies, Nord Security companies are not responsible for and have no control over the nature, content and availability of this project.

+This is a fork of [bubuntux nordvpn](https://github.com/bubuntux/nordvpn) which is a fork of [dperson openvpn-client](https://github.com/dperson/openvpn-client)